triggermesh/docs/docs/targets/googlesheets.md

 ## Prerequisite(s)

-- Google API Credentials
+- Google API credentials
 - GoogleSheets Sheet ID

-Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the Google API key as a secret.

 ## Google API Credentials

 1. Head to the [Google Developers Console][google-dashboard] and create a new project (or select the one you have).
-2. Under **APIs & Services > Library**, search for “**Sheets API**” and enable it.
+1. Under **APIs & Services > Library**, search for “**Sheets API**” and enable it.
-3. Go to **APIs & Services > Credentials** and choose “**Create credentials > Service account**”.
+1. Go to **APIs & Services > Credentials** and choose “**Create credentials > Service account**”.
 Enter a service account name, ID, and description.
 You can skip optional fields, no additional roles or user access is required.
-4. On the last step of service account creation, download the JSON key file.
+1. On the last step of service account creation, download the JSON key file.
-5. Use the email from the `client_email` field within the JSON key file to share the GoogleSheets Sheet you want the Target to have access to.
+1. Use the email from the `client_email` field within the JSON key file to share the GoogleSheets Sheet you want the Target to have access to.
 The **Notify people** checkbox should be unchecked.

+Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the Google API key as a secret.

 ## GoogleSheets Sheet ID